 Polariser

 A polariser as its name suggests is used to remove glare from water surfaces by absorbing light perpendicularly to a reflected light source.
-Or put more simply, is a great filter to remove reflections from water, and to darken skies by cutting through light reflections.
+Put more simply, is a great filter to remove reflections from water, and to darken skies by cutting through light reflections.
 A polariser is a circular filter that sits on the front of the lens, which you rotate until you visibly see the hot spot where reflections are eliminated.

 Neutral Density